-resource The number of students who can access this course will be evaluated. resource Student interest, enrollment chool and teacher evaluation of the course.
-Student interest, teacher evaluation and student evaluation and student enrollment within the course rial costs will be used to evaluate the class. resource Student survey and teacher feedback would be used to evaluate this curricular change. guage student surveys, academic sult and progress and success in the ed within course will be utilized to determine the success and continuation of the program. is No additional FTE or resource costs to the district.
-No additional FTE or resource costs to the summer school program.
+evaluated.
+No additional FTE or resource Student interest, enrollment costs to the summer school and teacher evaluation of the course.
 No additional FTE costs are anticipated.
-Summer curriculum work may be needed and any material costs would be covered by the department budget.
-No additional FTE or resource costs to the change.
+Summer evaluation and student curriculum work may be needed and any material costs would be covered by the class.
+No additional FTE or resource costs to the change. evaluate this curricular change.
 No new FTE is anticipated.
-Declines in other language enrollments would result and FTE would be absorbed within the department.
-Summer curriculum work would need to be funded for the development of this curriculum.
-Seniors desiring to enroll in this course have experienced scheduling conflicts due to Honors and AP classes.
+Declines in other language enrollments would result and enrollments would be absorbed within department.
+Would need to be funded for the development of this curriculum. in this course have experienced scheduling conflicts due to Honors and AP classes.
 These conflicts have resulted in approx. 17 students each year taking an online course at their cost.
-Currently summer school English classes are primarily remedial and we would like to offer an enrichment course to students.
-Over the past two years a variety of biology/chemistry focused electives have been developed at the senior level.
-This course will provide an earth science elective that a variety of students can access.
-With past structure students were locked into taking both AP courses - U.S. and Comparative.
+Currently summer school English classes are primarily remedial and we provould like to offer an enrichment course to students. ears a cocused nior vill ence ty of With past structure students were locked into taking both AP courses - U.S. and Comparative.
 This change will allow students to take the specific course they would like and open up room for other electives.
-Continued development of our Modern Hebrew language program requires this additional series of courses.
+Continued development of N our Modern Hebrew D language program requires en this additional series of F courses.
 We anticipate between 17-20 students at the 4 th year level.
-Student interest in an honors level is also supported by current student enrollment.
-Curricular enrollment change to allow junior students at the honor's level to enroll in the course during their junior year.
+Student winterest in an honors level this also supported by current custudent enrollment. enrollment change to allow junior students at the honor's level to enroll in the course during their junior year.
 New Course - Summer School enrichment course offering New Course - single semester elective lab science course.
 Curricular change to separate the year-long AP Government and Politics into two separate semester courses.
-New Courses - Year long elective course Consumer Education Honors 171 Topics in Literature: Shakespeare Meteorology 161 & 162 Advanced Placement Government and Politics: United States and Advanced Placement Government and Politics: Comparative Modern Hebrew 463 and Modern Hebrew Honors 473 Career and Life Skills - Business English Science Social Studies World Languages
+New Courses - Year long elective course Honors 171 Topics in Literature: Shakespeare Meteorology 161 & 162 Advanced Placement Government and Politics: United States and Advanced Placement Government and Politics: Comparative Modern Hebrew 463 and Modern Hebrew Honors 473 Career and Life Skills - Business English Science Social Studies World Languages